Quantinuum

 Allocations & Credit Usage

 Running a job on the System Model H1 family and System Model H2 hardware requires Quantinuum Credits.
-Additional information on credit usage can be found in the Quantinuum Systems User Guide under the Examples tab on the Quantinuum User Portal.
+Additional information on credit usage for H-Series devices can be found in the H-Series User Guide.
 Due to increased demand and to make the most efficient use of credits, the following allocating policy will go into effect starting October 1st 2022:

 Allocation requests for the following month must be submitted no later than the 25th of the preceding month.
-The uptime schedule is available on the Calendar tab of the Quantinuum User Portal.
+The uptime schedule is available on the Calendar tab of the legacy Quantinuum User Portal, or by navigating to a specific backend in Nexus (e.g., for H1-1: https://nexus.quantinuum.com/backends/Quantinuum/H1-1 ).

 Due to hardware emulation complexity, jobs using greater than 29 qubits for statevector emulation are likely to experience significantly slowed execution times.